R3V1Z3/slides/README.md

 # slides
 Simple, stylish presentation tool in JavaScript.
+It's highly experimental and currently designed strictly to work with Markdown documents hosted on GitHub Gist, rendering the documents as presentation slides on a per-line basis (each line of the document will represent a different slide).

+This is the start of a larger presentation project that will be fully customizable through CSS.